Carbon Project 4835 - Project Principles

 • Vegetables;

-• Black fallow; and
+• Black fallow.

 As mentioned earlier, occasional ploughing (once every 6th year) is accepted by the Carbon Project although it will negatively impact the amount of Project Credits generated on your farm in the given year.